Zichqec/YAYA_Fundamentals/Module 01 - Basic Building Blocks/08 - Logical Operators.md

 The above function will output `0`.
 The OR check is true because the `_hour` is set to `10`, but the `_minute` is not also `30`.

-There is also the logical NOT operator.
+Finally, there is the logical NOT operator.
 The `!` reverses the outcome of any formula or function.
 We can add it before the names of functions and variables, or we can enclose forumlas in parenthesis and reverse the output.
 We've already seen this effect before, with `!=` being the opposite of `==`.

 ```c
 OnLogicalNot